GoogleCloudPlatform/cloud-image-tests/README.md

     	regexp filter for storageperf test cases, only cases with a matching name will be run (default ".*")
     -networkperf_test_filter string
     	regexp filter for networkperf test cases, only cases with a matching name will be run (default ".*")
+    -nicsetup_vmtype string
+        string indicating type of VMs to create for nicsetup test cases.
+Valid values are "both", "single", and "multi". (default "both")

 It can be invoked via docker as: